wp-plugins/simple-student-result/readme.txt

 == Frequently Asked Questions ==
-question: can I add new course?
+question: can I add/edit new course?<br>
 ans: Yes , you can, you will find course item wp-admin panel below page.

+question: can I add/edit CGPA?<br>
+ans: Yes , you can, you will find CGPA item wp-admin panel below page.

  == Changelog ==
  This is first version.